Fred Winter Boodles Handicap Hurdle Predictions, Betting Tips & Odds (Cheltenham 2021 - DAY 1)

 - Written by David Bet

 The Fred Winter Handicap Hurdle is a competitive race run over two miles and 110 yards, a race for four year olds and first season jumpers just starting out on their national hunt careers.
-The 2021 winner was Jeff Kidder, at 80/1 the longest-priced Cheltenhan Festival winner for 30 years.
-Find here a complete 2022 Boodles Handicap Hurdle race preview, our free predictions and tips, key trends, best odds, free bets, no deposit bonuses and bookie promotions.
+The 2024 winner was Lark In The Mornin (9/1) for trainer Joseph O'Brien and jockey J J Slevin.
+Find here a complete 2025 Boodles Handicap Hurdle race preview, our free predictions and tips, key trends, best odds, free bets, no deposit bonuses and bookie promotions.

 Top Betting Sites To Bet Our Boodles Handicap Hurdle predictions